apollographql/apollo-cache-persist/README.md

 ## Development package

-`apollo-cache-perist` represents stable release that is being used by wider apollo community.
+`apollo-cache-persist` represents stable release that is being used by wider apollo community.
 To minimize impact and bring new changes to apollo-cache-persist we have created separate package that is being updated everytime we merge community PR.

-`apollo-cache-perist-dev` will contain latest changes, package updates and features driven by community, but it might contain breaking changes or experiments that will not be included in `apollo-cache-perist`
+`apollo-cache-persist-dev` will contain latest changes, package updates and features driven by community, but it might contain breaking changes or experiments that will not be included in `apollo-cache-persist` in the future.

 ### Using development version